REGULAR SAVING AND INVESTING

 Many expats retire abroad to avail favourable weather, the standard of living, and pension options.
-If you are hoping to retire abroad, you may have to plan for a pension transfer.
+If you hope to retire abroad, you may have to plan for a pension transfer.
 Depending on the destination country, several legalities are attached that determine if and how much tax will be levied on your retirement funds.

 2. Standard of Living